Savile Crossley, 1st Baron Somerleyton: Military and civic appointments

 Crossley held the appointment of honorary major in the Army.
-He was on 2 April 1893 appointed a captain in The Prince of Wales's Own Norfolk Artillery, a Militia Battalion stationed at Great Yarmouth in Norfolk.
-He volunteered for active service in South Africa during the Second Boer War, and was on 10 March 1900 appointed captain in the Imperial Yeomanry and attached to its 18th battalion.
+He was on 2 April 1893 appointed a captain in The Prince of Wales's Own Norfolk Artillery, a militia battalion stationed at Great Yarmouth in Norfolk.

+He volunteered for active service in South Africa during the Second Boer War, and was on 10 March 1900 appointed captain in the Imperial Yeomanry and attached to its 18th battalion, where he would act in command of the 71st (Sharpshooters′) Company.
+The battalion left Southampton on the SS Galeka in early April 1900, arriving in South Africa later the same month.
 In early May 1902 he was back as a captain in the Norfolk Artillery.
-He was promoted to the substantive rank of major and honorary lieutenant-colonel of the battalion later the same month, and later served as lieutenant-colonel commanding the Battalion.
+He was promoted to the substantive rank of major and honorary lieutenant-colonel of the battalion later the same month, and later served as lieutenant-colonel commanding the battalion.

 Family

 Lord Somerleyton married Phyllis de Bathe, daughter of General Sir Henry Percival de Bathe, in 1887.
 He died in February 1935, aged 77, and was succeeded in the baronetcy and barony by his eldest son, Francis Savile Crossley.
 His younger son, John, was the father of Belinda Douglas-Scott-Montagu, Baroness Montagu of Beaulieu.
 Lady Somerleyton died in 1948.